dimaip/dimaip.github.io/_posts/2015-04-18-caching-typoscript.md

 comments: true
 ---

-This week I finally learned how caching mechanism works in [Neos](http://neos.typo3.org).
+This week I finally learned how caching mechanisms work in [Neos](http://neos.typo3.org).
 Time to share!

 ##Basic concepts

 A quick summary of what we know from the [official documentation](http://docs.typo3.org/neos/TYPO3NeosDocumentation/IntegratorGuide/ContentCache.html).
 - Each TypoSript path may have its own caching configuration of type `cached`, `embed` and `uncached`.
-By default all paths are 'embeded' into their paraent's cache entry.
+By default all paths are 'embedded' into their paraent's cache entry.
 - For configuration of type `cached` there are two things you need to configure: what defines a unique cache entry (`entryIdentifier`) and in what circumstances it should be flushed (`entryTags`).
 - For configuration of type `uncached` you must not forget to fill the `context` configuration with all of the context variables needed for rendering given path (like `node` or `documentNode`).

 ##Some examples

-So in most cases you don't need to touch cache configuration at all.
+So in most cases you don't need to touch the cache configuration at all.
 Usually you would define new cache entries for the sake of flushing the cache for content that is comming from other pages, so the `entryTags` configuration would be closely related to the FlowQuery you use to pull in your content.
 There are three main options you have for configuring entry Tags: `NodeType_[My.Package:NodeTypeName]`, `Node_[Identifier]` and `DescendantOf_[Identifier]`.

 Here are a few examples from our in-house news package:

-###Flush cache when child of certain node changes
+###Flush the cache when a child of a certain node changes

-With this FlowQuery I pull in news from certain, dynamically configured node: `collection = ${q(rootNode).children('[instanceof Sfi.News:Listable]').get()}`
+With this FlowQuery I pull in news from a certain, dynamically configured node: `collection = ${q(rootNode).children('[instanceof Sfi.News:Listable]').get()}`

 And here's the corresponding entryTag: `${'DescendantOf_' + rootNode.identifier}`.

-###Flush cache when node of certain type changes
+###Flush the cache when a node of a certain type changes

-With this FlowQuery we pull-in only inportant news of special type to the carousel on main page: `collection = ${q(site).find('[instanceof Sfi.News:ImportantMixin]').filter('[important = TRUE]').get()}`
+With this FlowQuery we pull-in only inportant news of a special type to the carousel on the main page: `collection = ${q(site).find('[instanceof Sfi.News:ImportantMixin]').filter('[important = TRUE]').get()}`

 And here's the corresponding entryTag: `${'NodeType_Sfi.News:ImportantMixin'}`